 The world of birth control (or contraception) is ever-changing and evolving.
 With more choices than ever, there’s bound to be an option that fits your needs.
 Tried pills before and couldn’t remember to take them?
 Then try something else!
 Don’t like hormones?
 There’s something for you too!
-And birth control isn’t just for preventing pregnancy!
-Here we’ll talk about the down and dirty of all the different types, just like I do with women in my office every day.
+And birth control isn’t just for preventing pregnancy.
+Here we’ll talk about the down and dirty of all the different types, just like I do with clients in my office every day.
 With this quick-reference guide, learn which method might be right for you.

 First things first, some common myths about birth control debunked:

 - You have to have a pelvic exam to get birth control—FALSE!
 Updated guidelines for women’s health state that unless you’re having symptoms that warrant a pelvic exam, it’s not necessary to have one just to get birth control

 - You can’t get an IUD if you haven’t give birth before—FALSE!
 Women who have never been pregnant can benefit from getting an IUD.

 - All birth control makes you gain weight—FALSE!
 Only one form of birth control has been linked to weight gain; we’ll review that later.